facebook/react/docs/docs/07-forms.md

   }
 ```

-This would accept user input but truncate the value to the first 140 characters.
+This would accept user input and truncate the value to the first 140 characters.

+A **Controlled** component maintains its own internal state; the component renders purely based on props.

 ### Potential Issues With Checkboxes and Radio Buttons